Please ensure Javascript is enabled for purposes of website accessibility

 Step 1: Download the installer

-4. Download the file for the version required to install.
+5. Download the file for the version you want to install.

-5. Unzip it in a directory (persistent and not a temp directory) on the local host server to store configuration data used by the flow runtime.
+6. Unzip the file to a persistent directory, not a temp directory, on the local host server to store configuration data used by the flow runtime.

 Step 2: Install the Windows server

-Important: Be aware of the 260-character path length limitation on most Windows systems and therefore avoid overly nested directories by keeping the installation path as short as possible—ideally under 100 characters for the flow runtime root folder (Host).
+Important: Most Windows systems have a 260-character path length limitation.
+Avoid using overly nested directories by keeping the installation path as short as possible—ideally under 100 characters for the flow runtime root folder (Host).
 For example use a local folder named C:\Flows.

-1. When extracting the downloaded archive, navigate to \Flows.EdgeNode.Service.Windows.5.0.0\WinService, and extract the content to the desired destination, for example C:\Flows.
+1. When extracting the downloaded archive, navigate to the desired destination, for example C:\Flows.

 Step 3: Python setup (optional)

-To use the Python Bridge module, Python 3.x must be installed.
-The path to the Python interpreter must be configured in the appsettings.json file, which can be found in the Host\data folder, the same directory where the flow runtime is installed.
+Note: To use the Python Bridge module, Python 3.x must be installed.
+The path to the Python interpreter must be configured in the appsettings.json file, which is found in the Host\data folder, the same directory where the flow runtime is installed.
 In the ExternalPrograms section modify the path to the Python executable.

 PS C:\Users\myuser> python -c 'import os, sys; print(os.path.dirname(sys.executable))'